 Booking details: Get Sky Circus Observatory Tickets for Sunshine 60 in Tokyo!

-If you want an authentic experience in Japan, learning a bit of the language is one of the best doorways into the Japanese culture.
-After a trip around Ikebukuro, head off the famous Otome Road (乙女ロード) to a language school where you can have a one-off beginner’s lesson to Japanese.
+If you want an authentic experience in Japan, learning a bit of the language is one of the best doorways into Japanese culture and also gives you the chance to communicate with local people.
+After a trip around Ikebukuro, why not head off the famous Otome Road to a language school where you can have a one-off beginner’s lesson in Japanese?

 Booking details: Begin your trip in Japan with an easy Japanese lesson

-Looking to do something more cultured during your visit?
-The Tokyo Metropolitan Theater (東京芸術劇場) was renovated in 2011 and reopened in 2012 with an impressive new look.
+Are you looking to do something cultured during your visit?
+The Tokyo Metropolitan Theater was renovated in 2011 and reopened in 2012 with an impressive new look.
 The theater hosts a variety of arts programs including dance, music performances, and plays.
 There are also events and lectures that take place here.

 Ikebukuro has lots of tricks up its sleeve with its bustling streets as crowded at night as in the day.
 To experience the nightlife in a unique way, how about visiting a bar that gives you more than just drinks and music?
-One of Ikebukuro’s bars offers “owarai (お笑い)” Japanese comedy as well as hosting a magician.
+One of Ikebukuro’s bars offers “owarai” Japanese comedy, a lot of which involves slapstick comedy easy to understand, as well as hosting a magician.
 The exciting atmosphere of the bar is perfect for an evening of entertainment and another side to Japanese culture.

-The show runs for two hours and includes free drinks.
-Your reservation can be made in English, Chinese or Korean.
+The show runs for two hours and includes an all-you-can-drink offer.
+Your reservation can be made in English, Chinese, or Korean, so no worries about any language barrier!

 Booking details: Enjoy a Magic and Comedy Show in a bar in Ikebukuro, Tokyo!

-This department store takes up a huge chunk of Ikebukuro station.
-You’ll notice its big blue banners from the outside and once inside, you’ll definitely feel the classy atmosphere.
-The station is the terminal for the Seibu Ikebukuro (西武池袋) line and thus, the department store is in the same area.
+This department store takes up a huge chunk of Ikebukuro Station.
+You may notice its big blue banners from the outside and once inside, you’ll definitely feel the classy atmosphere.
+The station is the terminal for the Seibu Ikebukuro line and thus, the department store is in the same area.
 You can purchase a whole variety of goods from clothing and accessories to stationery and DVDs.
 You can also eat at one of the high-quality restaurants.
+Start (or finish) your trip by spending some time in this classy department store.

-There are certain things that you have to try on any trip to Japan and sake (酒) is, of course, one of them.
-Sake is a rice wine that has been popular in Japan for centuries.
+There are certain things that you have to try on any trip to Japan and the country’s famous rice wine is, of course, one of them.
+Sake, which varies across the country, has been popular in Japan for centuries.
 While it is an experience to try one glass of sake, you couldn’t turn down the opportunity to try out as much sake as you like from a choice of 100 varieties!

 Booking details: Taste 100 Kinds of Sake With an “All-You-Can-Drink” Plan!

-Drama fans might recognize this park due to the success of the 2000 drama, Ikebukuro West Gate Park (池袋ウエストゲートパーク).
+Drama fans might recognize this park due to the success of the 2000 drama, Ikebukuro West Gate Park.
 Perhaps because of the novels that inspired the drama as well as the drama itself, this location has earned itself a bad reputation.
 However, travelers need not worry as plenty of people go to and through this little park regularly.
-With its location right in front of the Metropolitan Theater, it’s a nice place to visit with its big paved square and the beautiful sakura (桜) that make an impressive appearance every year.
+With its location right in front of the Metropolitan Theater, it’s a nice place to visit with its big paved square and the beautiful cherry blossoms that make an impressive appearance every year.

 If you were hoping to visit a cat cafe while in Tokyo, look no further!
-Cat Rest Stop 299, Neko no Iru Kyukeijo 299 (猫の居る休憩所299) in Japanese, is a manga kissa (漫画喫茶) which is a manga cafe where you can relax with books or a private booth with internet and can even stay overnight in some places.
-This is a special manga kissa with the extra benefit of cats roaming the floor.
-The environment is relaxing and a nice place to take a break from your busy day!
+Cat Rest Stop 299, Neko no Iru Kyukeijo 299 in Japanese, is a manga kissa which is a manga cafe where you can relax with books or a private booth with internet and can even stay overnight in some places.
+This is a special manga kissa with the extra benefit of cats roaming the floor for you to pet and keep on your lap.
+The environment is relaxing and a nice place to take a break from your busy day.
+Cat lovers, don’t miss this relaxing place!

-For your inner otaku (オタク), or outer one if you wear that badge with pride, the Animate (アニメイト) flagship store is located in Ikebukuro.
-Animate is a store dedicated to everything anime-related, whether you’re interested in watching anime, reading manga or picking up merchandise as souvenirs of your favorite characters or series.
-Not only is this a good place to go shopping but you’ll also be thrown into the anime world with theme songs playing in the store and some of the nation’s favorite anime playing on screens dotted around the many storey building.
+For your inner “otaku”, or outer one if you wear that badge with pride, the Animate flagship store is located in Ikebukuro!
+Animate is a store dedicated to everything anime-related, whether you’re interested in watching anime, reading manga, or picking up merchandise such as badges or figurines as souvenirs of your favorite characters or series.
+Not only is this a good place to go shopping, but you’ll also be thrown into the anime world with theme songs playing in the store and some of the nation’s favorite anime playing on screens dotted around the many storey building.

-Located just a five-minute walk from Ikebukuro Station, this is one not to miss whether you’re an anime fan or not and demonstrates Ikebukuro as a close second favorite spot to Akihabara (秋葉原) for otaku.
+Located just a five-minute walk from Ikebukuro Station, this is one not to miss whether you are an anime fan or not, as it demonstrates Ikebukuro as a close second favorite spot to Akihabara for otaku (or nerd) culture, which is ever gaining popularity.

-Similarly to Seibu, the Tobu Tojo Line (東武東上線) also ends at Ikebukuro and has its own department store located within the station.
+Similarly to Seibu, the Tobu Tojo Line also ends at Ikebukuro and has its own department store located within the station.
 This department store is known for a large choice of fashion items as well as its variety of merchandise.
 There is also a food hall in the basement of the building with an assortment of scrumptious Japanese and western foods to choose from.
-The basement of the department store has two sections, one of which houses a number of restaurants as well including a sushi (寿司) bar and bakery.
+The basement of the department store has two sections, one of which houses a number of restaurants as well including a sushi bar and bakery.
+You’ll be spoiled for choice here!

-With the many upper levels of the store offering everything from assorted lifestyle goods to home decor, Tobu is a department store that has almost everything you could be looking for!
+With the many upper levels of the store offering everything from assorted lifestyle goods to home decor, Tobu is a department store that has almost everything you could be looking for.
+If you’re in Ikebukuro for the shopping, definitely give Tobu a try.

 Before going to your show, check out some of the best popular and second hand CD shops then get ready to experience what the Tokyo music scene has to offer.
 Be sure to make your reservation at least two days in advance.